THE CENTER FOR NEUROMUSCULAR BASED HORSE DENTISTRY

 Picture

-The birth of Natural Balance Dentistry
+The birth of Neuromuscular Based Horse Dentistry

 READ RESEARCH

 After years in the making, Spencer introduced to the public the first DVD of its kind entitled “Horseman’s Guide to Natural Balance Dentistry™”.
 It shows, in terms the average horse owner can relate to, how balancing a horse’s mouth will balance its body and enable its performance to reach its highest potential!
-Also shown is a horse's jaw that he discovered in a Canadian museum that is over 12,000 years of age with perfect inclination and balance, reinforcing the theory that the eruption and wear of a horse’s incisors is critical to balance in its molar arcade occlusal surfaces as well as to the neurological function of its body.
+Also shown is a horse's jaw that he discovered in a Canadian museum that is over 12,000 years of age with perfect inclination and balance, reinforcing the theory that the eruption and wear of a horse’s incisors, and maintaining inclination is critical to balance in its molar arcade occlusal surfaces as well as to the neurological function of its body.

 Picture